Ridvan101/VisualAlarm/README.md

 # Visual Alarm

-Visual Alarm is a simple application that is intended to switch your attention from your current activity while on computer, to something else of higher importance you have scheduled in the specific moment.
+Visual Alarm is a simple application that is intended to switch your attention from your current activity while on computer, to something else of you have scheduled in the specific moment.

 ## Getting Started